Package 'ggsem'

 points_data <- data.frame(

-x = 20, y = 300, shape = 'square', color = '#D0C5ED', size = 50,
+x = 20, y = 20, shape = 'rectangle', color = '#D0C5ED', size = 50,

-border_color = '#9646D4', border_width = 2, alpha = 1,
+border_color = '#9646D4', border_width = 2, alpha = 1, width_height_ratio = 1.6, orientation = 45,

-locked = FALSE, lavaan = FALSE
+lavaan = FALSE, lavaan = FALSE, network = FALSE, locked = FALSE

 )

-draw_points(p, points_data, zoom_level = 1.2)
+draw_points(p, points_data, zoom_level = 1.2) +

 Get axis range of a ggplot object